red-elf/Installable/README.md

 ## Recipes

 Some of the recipes are mandatory, some of them are not.
-This is the list of the all supported recipes:
+The upcoming sections show mandatory and non-mandatory recipes and its explanations.

-- Mandatory
+### Mandatory recipes

-+ TBD.
+TBD.

-- Non-mandatory
+### Non-mandatory recipes

-+ TBD.
+TBD.